-From the architect.
+Text description provided by the architects.
 The project is a reinterpretation of the classic Greek and Roman model of the house with two courtyards, one for entrance and the other central, collecting the rain waters, letting light and ventilation reach the open gound floor, of living and kitchen.

 The house is composed in two levels and built at the center of a triangular site.